-The Review Committee consists of no fewer than six members of the current GMEC.
+The Review Committee consists of no fewer than seven members of the current GMEC.
 The Executive Vice President for Medical Affairs and the DIO are not eligible to serve.
-In addition to the chair of the Review Committee, the Review Committee must contain an equal number of House Staff and faculty members, but no fewer than three House Staff and three faculty members, none of which may be from the appealing House Staff's department.
+In addition to the Chair of the Review Committee (sitting Chair of GMEC), the Review Committee must contain two House Staff and four faculty members, none of which may be from the appealing House Staff's department.

-Any member of the Review Committee (faculty or House Staff) who has a conflict or potential conflict of interest involving the appealing House Staff such that he or she cannot make an impartial and unbiased decision must recuse himself or herself from the committee and a new member of the Review Committee will be appointed by the Chair of the GMEC.
+Any member of the Review Committee (faculty or House Staff) who has a conflict or potential conflict of interest involving the appealing House Staff such that they cannot make an impartial and unbiased decision will be recused from the committee and a new member of the Review Committee will be appointed by the Chair of the GMEC.
 However, to the extent the recused member has knowledge of or was involved in the events leading up to the corrective action, they may still be a witness.
 Likewise, if there is a conflict or potential conflict of interest between the Chair of the GMEC and the appealing House Staff, the Review Committee will elect an alternate chair for the purposes of the review.
 Otherwise, the Chair of the GMEC will chair the Review Committee.